Privacy Policy

 We exclusively use 1st party cookies.
 These are two types of cookies:

-Essential cookies:
+Essential cookies

 We currently set a cookie as part of our Consent Management Platform to ensure that when you return to our website, we know which cookie option you selected on your previous visit.
-This enables us to fulfill our legal obligation to document your consent.
+This enables us to fulfil our legal obligation to document your consent.

-Statistics cookies:
+Statistics cookies

 We use our own JENTIS first-party cookie.
 This allows JENTIS to retain full control over the data collected, which is processed on the JENTIS server and owned by JENTIS.